-To update the app to the newest version, click the Update button (Step 1) and a dialog window opens to confirm the update (Step 2) as shown in Figure 23.
+To update the app to the newest version, click the Update button (Step 1) and a dialog window opens to confirm the update (Step 2) as shown in the following figure.

 Figure 23: Updating the App

 After the update is completed, the installed version of projutils is upgraded to the latest version.